berrymonitor/index.html/README.md

-# Berry monitoring application using NASA Web World Wind for visualization.
+# NASA Web World Wind visualization and open-access data based berry mapping

 The spectrum libraries, applications, data processing and data visualization will open-sourced in the near future, as development continues.